Scroll Top

 What steps should I take?

-There are a few simple actions you can take to help protect yourself and Council systems against fraud:
+There are a few simple actions you can take to help protect yourself and council systems against fraud:

-“Cyber-attack represents a real threat to the Council and we all play a vital role in the Council’s defence.
+Gavin Alston, Team Manager (ICT and Cyber Security) shares: “Cyber-attack represents a real threat to the council and we all play a vital role in the Council’s defence.
 Please continue to exercise vigilance to cyber threats, particularly phishing emails.
 We encourage everyone to report any suspicious email or activity to the Cyber Security team.”

-Don’t forget to complete the Council’s Cyber Security training!
+Don’t forget to complete the council’s Cyber Security training!

-All colleagues should now have completed the iLearn Cyber Security online training module 2024 – if you haven’t done so, please schedule the time to complete the course on iLearn.
+All colleagues should now have completed the iLearn Cyber Security online training module 2025 – if you haven’t done so, please schedule the time to complete the course on iLearn.

 There is a forgotten password option if you haven’t logged in for a while.
 If you have any problems logging in please contact: support@learningpool.com